School of Humanities and Sciences

 Associate Professor of Music

-BioJesse Rodin strives to make contact with lived musical experiences of the distant past.
-Focusing on the fifteenth century, he immerses himself in the original sources, singing from choirbooks, memorizing melodies and their texts, even recreating performances held at weddings, liturgical ceremonies, and feasts.
-As Director of the Josquin Research Project (josquin.stanford.edu), he uses digital tools to explore a large corpus of Renaissance music.
-As Director of the ensemble Cut Circle (cutcircle.org), he works with world-class singers to recapture early music’s intensity and grit.
+BioJesse Rodin strives to make contact with lived musical experiences of the Renaissance.
+Immersing himself in the original sources, he sings from choirbooks, memorizes melodies and their texts, and recreates performances held at weddings, liturgical ceremonies, and feasts.
+As Director of the Josquin Research Project (josquin.stanford.edu), he uses digital tools to explore a large musical corpus.
+As Director of the ensemble Cut Circle (cutcircle.org), he works with world-class singers to animate Renaissance music.

-Current projects include a monograph that explores how fifteenth-century polyphony happens in time.
-Drawing on his combined experiences as a scholar and performer, Rodin argues that composers activated the compositional building blocks of fifteenth-century style to create a powerful and dynamic range of musical experiences (Cambridge University Press).
+An in-progress book explores how fifteenth-century polyphony happens in time.
+Drawing on his experiences as a scholar and performer, Rodin argues that composers activated a new collection of compositional building blocks to create a powerful and imaginative range of musical experiences (Cambridge University Press).